 - Keep loyal readers engaged

 - It shows readers you are an expert in your field

 - Daily posts are excellent for boosting search engine results

 Now, let’s take a look at the downsides of posting every day:

 - Greater chance of experiencing burnout

-- The quality of blogs might go down
+- The quality of blogs and blog post ideas might go down

 - Difficult to stay updated and constantly release new content

 - It makes older content harder to find

 It would help if you weighed the pros and cons to decide what is best for your specific brand, as one size does not fit all when it comes to blog posting.
 In addition, you can try posting daily; if it doesn’t make an impact, you know it is unnecessary for your blog.